mypappa/MDEF/docs/process/practising/practising.md

 ## conference
 [imaginar mundos posibles](https://esbrina.eu/en/portfolio/imaginar-mundos-posibles-potencialidades-limites-y-fricciones-de-la-ficcion-especulativa-en-la-investigacion-y-la-educacion-3/): Potencialidades, límites y fricciones de la ficción especulativa en la investigación y la educación
+### our paper - introduction

+**Story-taling**
+January 19th and 20th, 2023
+Keywords: storytelling, speculating futures, decentering, diversifying narratives

+*“Nobody lives everywhere; everybody lives somewhere.
+Nothing is connected to everything; everything is connected to something”* – Donna Haraway

+Even though we live in the age of information and polyphony, few voices are being noticed; few stories are being created.
+This paper reflects on the importance of creating and listening to stories.
+Our research focuses on the articulation of fictional narratives that allow to go beyond monophonic and catastrophic narratives.
+Stories are fiction and they are not; they are speculation yet inherently bear reflection.
+Anna Tsing talks about stories as forms of “attunement” to the worlds we find ourselves in, which means we have agency to make decisions: What stories do we listen to?
+What channels do we use to tell and who is telling?
+With this research, we aim to develop a method that helps diversify narratives about the future by providing space and showing possibilities for storytelling.
+We see it as important to diversify narratives by transgressing the monophony of imagining the future.
+This seems possible through democratizing storytelling by pointing out that everyone is capable of telling stories and asking questions – we are active agents who can question narratives and imagine alternatives.
+Speculative fiction appears as a tool that can be learned and practiced.
+Based on Timothy Morton's concept of a “mesh” that represents the interrelations between human and “nonhuman” realities, we propose to use a mapping technique that decenters the self and creates space for entangled narratives to evolve.
+The mapping involves the overlay of individual observations of the relations between (non-human) agents in a given space.
+In the course of this process, a "mesh" emerges and participants are encouraged to speculate about fictional scenarios that play out in this “web of life”.

 ## cartographies